sabrinabluhm/femaleEntrepreneurship/README.md

 The following workflow was implemented:

 1. Choosing the dataset
-2. Deciding in the focus for the project
+2. Deciding on the focus for the project
 3. Data cleaning and wrangling
 4. Analysis
 5. Conclusions